-- Where it emerges during proceedings under this Ordinance that a member of staff's conduct or performance may have been wholly or partly attributable to a medical condition, consideration will be given by the HR Director or nominee (having regard to the provisions of the Equality Act 2010 relating to disability, as appropriate), to: - a. dealing with this aspect of the case prior to proceeding under this Ordinance: - b. dealing with the case under Ordinance 24 (Incapacity on grounds of health). - However, any proceedings under this Ordinance will be valid even if they could have been brought or considered under Ordinance 24, and a member of staff may be subject to action, including dismissal, under this Ordinance notwithstanding the fact that their conduct or performance may have been wholly or partly attributable to a medical condition, including a disability.
+- 22.4.1 Where it emerges during proceedings under this Ordinance that a member of staff's conduct or performance may have been wholly or partly attributable to a medical condition, consideration will be given by the Director of People and Culture or nominee (having regard to the provisions of the Equality Act 2010 relating to disability, as appropriate), to: - a. dealing with this aspect of the case prior to proceeding under this Ordinance; - b. dealing with the case under Ordinance 24 (Incapacity on grounds of health). - 22.4.2 However, any proceedings under this Ordinance will be valid even if they could have been brought or considered under Ordinance 24, and a member of staff may be subject to action, including dismissal, under this Ordinance notwithstanding the fact that their conduct or performance may have been wholly or partly attributable to a medical condition, including a disability.